sanmayc1/GitScan/README.md

 # GitHub Repository Explorer

-This is my completed internship task.
 The app allows users to enter a GitHub username, fetch their public repositories, and view a chart of commit activity.

 ---